suit-wg/suit-report/draft-ietf-suit-report.md

     suit-record-manifest-section   : int,
     suit-record-section-offset     : uint,
     suit-record-component-index    : uint,
-    suit-record-properties         : SUIT_Parameters,
+    suit-record-properties         : {*$$SUIT_Parameters},
-    $$SUIT_Record_Extensions
+    * $$SUIT_Record_Extensions
 ]
 ~~~

-suit-record-manifest-id is used to identify which manifest contains the
+suit-record-manifest-id identifies the manifest whose execution
-command that caused the record to be generated.
-The manifest id is a
+produced the record.
+The manifest id is a list of integers that form a
-list of integers that form a walk of the manifest tree, starting at the
+walk of the manifest dependency tree, starting at the root manifest.
+An
-root.
-An empty list indicates that the command was contained in the
-root manifest.
-If the list is not empty, the command was contained in
+empty list indicates the root manifest.
+If the list is not empty, each
-one of the root manifest's dependencies, or nested even further below
-that.
+integer is the Component Index, as defined for Set Component Index in
+{{Section 8.4.10.1 of I-D.ietf-suit-manifest}}, that selected a
+dependency manifest from the manifest identified by the preceding path
+elements.
+The final integer identifies the dependency manifest whose
+execution produced the record.

+suit-record-manifest-id and suit-record-component-index therefore refer
+to different index domains.
+Each element of suit-record-manifest-id is a
+Component Index that identifies a dependency envelope as a component of
+the manifest at the previous level of the dependency tree.
+suit-record-component-index is the current Component Index within the
+manifest identified by suit-record-manifest-id.

-For example, suppose that the root manifest has 3 dependencies
+For example, suppose that the root manifest has 3 dependency
-and each of those dependencies has 2 dependencies of its own:
+components and each of those dependency manifests has 2 dependency
+components of its own:

 * Root

-    * Dependency A (index 0)
+    * Dependency A (Component Index 0 in Root)

-        * Dependency AA (index 0,0)
+        * Dependency AA (Component Index 0 in Dependency A)
-        * Dependency AB (index 0,1)
+        * Dependency AB (Component Index 1 in Dependency A)

-    * Dependency B (index 1)
+    * Dependency B (Component Index 1 in Root)

-        * Dependency BA (index 1,0)
+        * Dependency BA (Component Index 0 in Dependency B)
-        * Dependency BB (index 1,1)
+        * Dependency BB (Component Index 1 in Dependency B)

-    * Dependency C (index 2)
+    * Dependency C (Component Index 2 in Root)

-        * Dependency CA (index 2,0)
+        * Dependency CA (Component Index 0 in Dependency C)
-        * Dependency CB (index 2,1)
+        * Dependency CB (Component Index 1 in Dependency C)

-A suit-record-manifest-id of \[1,0\] would indicate that the current command was
+A suit-record-manifest-id of \[1,0\] would indicate that the record was
-contained within Dependency BA.
-Similarly, a suit-record-manifest-id of \[2,1\]
+produced while executing Dependency BA.
+Similarly, a
-would indicate Dependency CB
+suit-record-manifest-id of \[2,1\] would indicate Dependency CB.

 suit-record-manifest-section indicates which Command Sequence of the manifest was
 active.
 Only the "top level" Command Sequences, with entries in the Manifest are